Fernando Buyser

-Fernando Buyser, also known by his pseudonym Floripinas (May 30, 1879 – November 16, 1946), was a Filipino Visayan poet, writer, and bishop of the Philippine Independent Church.
-He was a prolific writer and best known as the inventor of the Cebuano sonnet form called sonanoy and as the pioneer in the study of Visayan folklore.
+Fernando Buyser y Aquino, also known by his pseudonym Floripinas (May 30, 1879 – November 16, 1946), was a Filipino Visayan poet, writer, and bishop of the Philippine Independent Church.
+He was a prolific writer and best known as the inventor of the Cebuano sonnet form called sonanoy and as a pioneer in the study of Visayan folklore.

 Early life

 Fernando A. Buyser was born to a wealthy family of Don Gregorio Buyser y Virgeneza and Doña Eugenia Aquino y Gumba on May 30, 1879 in Kalunangan (known previously as Nazaret) in the town of Merida in the province of Leyte.
 He was the youngest of 10 siblings namely: Pedro, Toribio, Vicente, Marta, Victor, Sergia, Felicidad, Maria, and Esperanza.
 He grew up in Caridad, which was formerly called Makahila, in the town of Baybay, Leyte.

 Philippine revolutions

 Buyser, who was 17 years old, became secretary to the Leyte guerilla force leader, Laureano Kabilin during the Philippine Revolution of 1896.
 During the Philippine-American War, he served under the commands of Filipino revolutionary leaders Pedro Samson, Pablo Vivira, and Joaquin Flordelis.
 He also was responsible in organizing the guerilla units in the towns of Inopakan, Hindang, and Hilongos in Leyte.